Overview

 Battle Simulator 3000

-The program simulates an epic battle between a Peaceful Mugwump (human player) and an arrogant Warrior (computer player).
-Using rules from some generic tabletop game, the player will attempt to vanquish the arrogant nuisance and continue on their way.
+The program simulates an epic battle between two characters: a Guardian Mugwump (human player) and an Aspiring Warrior (computer player).
+Using rules from some generic tabletop game, the player will attempt to defeat the Aspiring Warrior and prevent them from entering a dangerous dungeon.

 A battle consists of a sequence of attacks which alternate between the two combatants.